sdsu-its/tap-tracker-server/README.md

 );
 ```

-### KeyServer
+### Vault Setup
-The name of the app that you want to use needs to be set as the `WELCOME_APP`
+You will need to create two secrets in the vault, one that will have the information for your production system, the
-environment variable.
-You will also need to set the `KSPATH` and `KSKEY`
+other with your testing configuration.
+Information on how to setup Vault and AppRoles can be found at: https://sdsu-its.gitbooks.io/vault/content/

-environment variables to their corresponding values.
+The name of the secret that you want to use needs to be set as the `TAP_APP` environment variable, without the backend name (commonly `secret`).
+You will also need to set the `VAULT_ADDR`, `VAULT_ROLE` and `VAULT_SECRET` environment variables to their corresponding values.

 Production and Staging all share the same parameters.
 - `db-password` - DB Password